-We often talk about how brands need to be authentic in order to appeal to today’s customer.
+We often talk about how brands need to be authentic in order to appeal to today’s customers.
 Brands that use authentic content—that is, content derived from a brand’s heritage and experience—connect with their audiences in a way that is genuine and unique.

 How that authentic content is packaged and used, however, provides an opportunity for exceptional creativity.
 Back in the 1980s, Isuzu cars found an unusual way of differentiating themselves in the U.S. market: finding an authentic brand voice as a counter to the most inauthentic human being on the planet—the made-up character Joe Isuzu.